 By Gary Potter

-Foreword (from Roger Buck): We are very thankful that this fascinating, rich and insightful piece has been made available to us through the Creative Commons Attribution – Share Alike License.
+We are very thankful this fascinating, rich and insightful piece has been made available to us through the Creative Commons Attribution – Share Alike License.
 (For more regarding attribution, please see notes at the end of this essay.
 As described there, very small modifications have also been made to this article).

-It is a lost world of men and women – saints, philosophers, theologians, popes and very ordinary people too – who despaired at the tragic turn the Nineteenth Century was taking, plunging into materialism: Forgetting Jesus Christ, His Church, His Sacraments.
+Now, this piece opens out a lost world—a lost world of men and women – saints, philosophers, theologians, popes and very ordinary people too – who despaired at the tragic turn the Nineteenth Century was taking, plunging into materialism: Forgetting Jesus Christ, His Church, His Sacraments.

 Whether it is in the apparitions of Our Lady in the Rue du Bac, Paris to St Catherine Labouré or to the Saint, Bernadette of Lourdes, whether it is the impulses generated by Joseph De Maistre or Cardinal Pie (who deeply influenced St Pius X), the Francophone world was at the spearhead of Catholic resistance.